RabbitMQ Installation

 Install Erlang

 Navigate to the Erlang website (Downloads - Erlang/OTP) and select the Download Windows Installer button as shown below.
-Ealier versions can be found on the right-hand side of the page if required.
+Earlier versions can be found on the right-hand side of the page if required.

 Once downloaded, open the installer and proceed with the install of Erlang.
-If you experience any issues with the install of Erlang or compatiblity with RabbitMQ, please conntact our support at support@getatria.com.
+If you experience any issues with the install of Erlang or compatibility with RabbitMQ, please contact our support at support@getatria.com.

 Install RabbitMQ